Featured Speakers and Performers

 (she/her)

-Chief Executive Officer, RSC Associates
+CEO, RSC Associates

 Throughout Catherine Heitz New's 20-year career in arts fundraising, she has earned a reputation for her unwavering commitment to results and clarity of vision, helping organizations achieve significant fundraising growth.